Grand Teton Weather - Climbing Decision Support Page

 Weather during the summer of 2019

 Between June and September, summit temperatures can swing from the single digits to the 60's.
 Temperatures in the 20's and 30's are possible when people are climbing in the early morning.
 During the hottest part of the summer, you will find shaded morning temperatures in the 40's.
 Those temperatures can change very quickly as a cold front, bad weather, or darkness moves over the area.
 Be cognizant of the direction that temperatures are moving under wet conditions.
 Moisture can quickly freeze to rock and make it impossible to safely navigate the mountain if you are soloing under falling temperatures.
+And that moisture can come from a passing cloud's vapor, not precipitation.

 ~ Weather Contacts ~